sandhawke/arraydom/README.md

 `arraydom.find(keywords, node, func)` like walk, but filtered by keywords, which are the words in a node[0] string.
 That is: `arraydom.find('.foo .bar', tree, f)` will call f on every node which has class `foo` or class `bar`.
 If you want *and* instead of *or*, run find on one of the keywords and check for the others inside f.
 (TODO)

+### Structure Conversion Functions

+`arraydom.expanded(node)` returns a deep copy of the tree rooted at `node`, modified to be regular and HTML-like.
+That is, no classes in node[0], no `$` attributes, no `+` elements (except possibly at the root), no omitted attr objects, no _inherits, etc.

+`arraydom.compacted(node) returns a deep copy of the tree rooted at `node`, modified to be as nice as possible, the opposite of `expanded`.

+`arraydom.defclass(node, css) modifies an expanded-form tree, renaming all defclass classes, adding to the `css` object in the process.
+Should this have an option for forbidding or randomizing any undeclared classes?

 ## Command line (if installed with -g)